lmerchant/argovis_convert_netcdf_to_json/Readme.md

 The unique identifier is a combination of <expocode>_<station>_<cast>

-> TODO.
-Zero pad the station and cast number to 3 places

 ## To create conda environment

     In a conda environment to copy and create yml file: